 The Fund uses a risk-based approach to monitoring, allowing it to focus on areas of special concern or to increase oversight of projects that pose a particular compliance risk.
-Every project will be reviewed at least annually using a combination of desk and on-site monitoring techniques.
+Every project will be reviewed at least annually a desk review or an on-site monitoring Review.